This post may contain affiliate links. See my privacy policy for details.

 Origins of Cobb Salad

-This old-school Cobb salad first arrived on the scene back in the 1930’s thanks to a chef called Robert Cobb of LA restaurant Brown Derby.
-This blue cheese feast soon became a big hit with celebs and us normal folk alike!
-This flavorsome dish is definitely an oldie but a goodie!
+This old-school Cobb salad first arrived on the scene back in the 1930s thanks to a chef called Robert Cobb of LA restaurant Brown Derby.
+This blue cheese feast soon became a big hit with celebs and us regular folk alike!
+This flavorsome dish is an oldie but a goodie!
 I find it super handy to pull together when I have some leftover roast chicken to use up and need a cool crispy fix.

 How To Make Classic Cobb Salad